Mike Logico: De-escalating the Taytayan incident

 He was widely praised in Philippine media for his role in de-escalating the so-called "Taytayan incident" during his time as commanding officer of the Philippine Army's 66th Infantry Battalion (66IB), where he as commanding officer chose to take personal responsibility for the accidental killing of two indigenous farmers by 66IB soldiers during a routine patrol.
 Logico famously knelt and asked for forgiveness before the elders of the Mandaya tribal council, offering to take on the soldiers' lifedebt.
-Instead, the council accepted his apology and, upon provision of the traditional "balukas" (indemnity), agreed "to settle all debts between the Batallion and the Mandaya tribe."
+Instead, the council accepted his apology and, upon provision of the traditional "balukas" (indemnity), agreed "to settle all debts between the Battalion and the Mandaya tribe."